-Join Chris Converse for an in-depth discussion in this video Making adjustments across all artboards, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Making adjustments across all artboards, part of Sketch Essential Training: The Basics (2015).

 - Now, as we've been working through this project,…we've been making use of shared styles…which are applied to objects and text styles,…and in addition to styles, we've been using symbols…to help us replicate artwork across various art boards.…Now if you completed the layout…for the extra-small art board,…you would have found that you needed…to increase the size of the art board…to about 990 pixels,…and the layout should look something like…what I have here on the far-right of my screen.…So before we start exporting art work and art boards…in the next chapter, we can take this opportunity now…to make some global changes and adjustments…across all of our art boards.…